 You may want to apply this newfound information proactively by contacting customers about their needs before they contact you.
 For instance, CVS Pharmacy uses prerecorded calls to notify customers when it’s time to refill or pick up a prescription.
 You can also proactively call customers for appointment confirmations, scheduling changes, payment reminders or service outage notifications.

 With new, sophisticated smartphones being released seemingly every few months, it’s no secret consumers enjoy the ease with which to communicate via text, touch, and voice.
 Utilizing these and other relevant features in your business can make it easier for customers to use your IVR system.

 For example, the display of visual IVR navigation options on smartphone screens will allow customers to more easily see and access options.
 Similarly, converting text to IVR (Text2IVR) can serve as an efficient way for customers to enter personal information, such as their name, address, and ID card numbers.
 Research by cloud contact center provider Aspect has shown that using Text2IVR technology to capture caller information reduces interaction time between customers and live agents by several minutes and cuts costs by 60 percent to 70 percent.

 4. Minimize Customer Wait Times

 All the above strategies are geared toward reducing customer wait time.
 However, your company can further decrease that time by offering customers the option to receive a callback or use mobile self-service.
 Tickets resolved through automated self-service can then be removed from the service queue, saving your business valuable time and costs.
+You can also add an faq especially when you’re selling prescription medication such as allowing people to buy sildenafil online, it’s important to try answer everyones questions incase they choose not to reach out.
 By using an IVR system to give your customers more options and autonomy, you can boost customer satisfaction rates, retain more customers and generate more revenue.